 - kashmiri hot

-The first thing you want to do is to dust your chiles off with a damp cloth.
-You will need 2.5 ounces of dried chiles in total.
+The first thing you want to do is to dust your chilis off with a damp cloth.
+You will need 2.5 ounces of dried chilis in total.

 Authentic harissa is made with a mortar and pestle.
 Don't have one?
 Put the spices in a spice grinder or directly into your blender.

-Once the chiles are softened you need to remove the stems and the seeds.
+Drain the soaking liquid.
+Once the chilis are softened you need to remove the stems and the seeds.
 I HIGHLY recommend gloves for this task.
-Especially if you chose a hotter chile.
+Especially if you chose a hotter chili.

-Add the chiles to the blender with your spices, garlic, lemon juice, and vinegar.
-The dried chiles will take a while to break up down completely.
+Add the chilis to the blender with your spices, garlic, lemon juice, and vinegar.
+The dried chilis will take a while to break up down completely.
 Slowly add the olive oil to get your desired consistency.

-- You can also dry toast the chile peppers before soaking them for added flavor.
+- You can also dry toast the chili peppers before soaking them for added flavor.
 Be sure to turn on your exhaust fan on!

 - Use gloves when removing the stems and seeds from the peppers.
 Even when using a milder pepper the capsicum will build up as you work.